-Define Electronic Data Sheets (EDS) recommended practices for onboard devices including XML schemas and common dictionary of terms.
+Define recommended practices for using Electronic Data Sheets (EDS) for onboard devices, including XML schemas and a common dictionary of terms.
 Promote their use as a means to specify onboard units and transducers.

 SOIS Goal 4

-To exploit the use of wireless technology wherever applicable
+To encourage the exploitation of wireless technology wherever applicable.